rtviii/biodata-integration-proposal/public/Inquiry.md

  - the resource has low interoperability or no obvious mappings to others in its family

 *It doesn't matter which slice of the biochemical "stack" you are dealing with (-omics/expression atlases/CryoEM models/sequences/...) or which format your data is in -- in fact, span is the goal*.
+*In the long run, we'd like to be able to the space of biochemical data-repositories from the same place with little friction and high (complete and dynamic) integration between the fetched data.*

 [``rtkushner@gmail.com`` ](mailto:rtkushner@gmail.com?subject=Biological+Data+Integration)

 UBC
 🌾🦋

 ---
-### Since my first posting this around Christmas 2018:
+### Since my first posting this around christmas 2018:

-In a way of a small example, [ PDB Rutgers ](https://www.rcsb.org/pages/webservices) are also developing a [ GraphQL ](https://graphql.org/) wrapper for their API and are in fact beggining migration to the Neo4j graph database, offering courses for developers on both.
++ 2019 PDB Rutgers  have added a [ GraphQL  wrapper](https://www.rcsb.org/pages/webservices) for their API.
++ 2020 PDBE is beggining migration to the Neo4j graph database, [ offering devloper training therein ](https://www.ebi.ac.uk/training/events/2020/mining-pdbe-and-pdbe-kb-using-graph-database).

++ A 2020 community-driven [ proposal ](https://f1000research.com/articles/9-278/v1) calling for integration of data and tools in ELIXIR.
 ____

-*I realize that this might not actually be immediately useful to a professional biologist, who already has her heuristics developed and delivery pipelines figured out, or a professional data-scientist for whom another layer of scripting on top of the usual cleaning might not seem so unnatural.
+##### I realize that this might not actually be immediately useful to a professional biologist, who already has her heuristics developed and delivery pipelines figured out, or a professional data-scientist for whom another layer of scripting on top of the usual cleaning might not seem so unnatural.
 In fact, i'd like to hear from an audience in-between insofar as it exists.
 And insofar as it doesn't -- the reasons for why it can't.

-**Likewise, i'm perfectly aware of the complexity that something like that incurs in the limit.
+##### Likewise, i'm perfectly aware of the complexity that something like that incurs in the limit.
 Contra certain responses along the lines of "impossible due to cost/complexity": it seems obvious that -- again, in the limit -- any costs are justified by the appropriate demand.
 An infrastsructure like this has to materialize eventually and now is as good a time as any to start.